easegress-io/easegress/doc/reference/ingresscontroller.md

 ### Role Based Access Control configuration

-If your cluster is configured with RBAC, you will need to authorize Easegress IngressController for using the Kubernetes API firstly.
+If your cluster is configured with RBAC, first you will need to authorize Easegress IngressController for using the Kubernetes API.
 Below is an example configuration:

 ```yaml
 ---